shavonneg/tp/docs/UserGuide.md

 **CRM (Customer Relationship Management)** - a program that simplifies managing of clientele and their needs.

 **GUI (Graphical User Interface)** -

-**Terminal Emulator**
-An application that is used to run Command Line Interface (CLI) programs for Windows: open Command Prompt or Powershell.
-For Mac, open Terminal.
-For Linux, open your terminal emulator of choice

 ### 7.2.
 Appendix B: One page cheatsheet